nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 07 - The Clockwork Heart.md

 ### Scene 3: The Ego / Back Room

 - **Key Event:** Angelica views the public hate and demonizing propaganda against her; instead of fear, she feels a dark sense of pride in Being a threat to the state.
-  - _Character Defining Moment:_ **Angelica Vance** — She embraces her status as a "dangerous person," realizing that public hate can be manipulated into a tool for survival.
+  - _Character Defining Moment:_ **Angelica Ward** — She embraces her status as a "dangerous person," realizing that public hate can be manipulated into a tool for survival.
   - _Key Dialog:_ **Angelica:** "They're afraid of me."
   - _Key Dialog:_ **Angelica:** "Hate is just attention with a negative sign."